-If a student and his/her parent consider the weather or driving conditions to be unsafe, no consequences will be incurred for missing a practice or activity.
+If a student and his/her parent considers the weather or driving conditions to be unsafe, no consequences will be incurred for missing a practice or activity.

-B. School Closing or Delay: When it becomes necessary to close or delay school due to weather conditions, the following area radio and television stations will be notified:
+School Closing or Delay

+When it becomes necessary to close or delay school due to weather conditions, the following area radio and television stations will be notified:
-a.

 WKZO 590 AM

-b.
 WHTC 1450 AM

-c.
-WCUZ 1230 AM / 101.3 FM
+WCUZ 1230 AM 101.3 FM

-d.
-WJQ 1260 AM / 99.3 AM
+WJQ 1260 AM 99.3 AM

-e.
-WOOD 1300 AM / 105.7 FM
+WOOD 1300 AM 105.7 FM

-f.
 WZZM TV-CHANNEL 13

-g.
 WWMT TV-CHANNEL 3

-ĥ.
 WOOD TV-CHANNEL 8

-i.
-FOX TV-CHANNEL (depends on provider)

 These stations will also be contacted if the students must be dismissed early.
+If the school starting time is delayed by two or more hours, there will be no morning kindergarten.